On this page

 Debugging

-The Okta System Log is the best resource for helping you debug your event hooks.
+The Okta System Log (opens new window) is the best resource for helping you debug your event hooks.
 Events delivered by event hooks are, by definition, also system log events.
 You can compare events delivered to your external service with events logged in the system log.
 You can also check for event hook delivery failures that Okta detected, which are themselves recorded in the system log.

 When looking at an event in the system log, the debugData property includes the specific ID of any event hooks configured to deliver it.
 The existence of an event hook ID in this property doesn't indicate that delivery was successful, but that it was only configured to happen for the event.